TriDEntApollO/ESP8266_WiFi_Analyzer/README.md

 | PIN 1       | GND        |
 | PIN 2       | D2 (GPIO4) |

+# Installation

+To install/flash the firmware to your esp8266 board there are 2 methods, you can either use a esp flasher tool to flash the binary or use Arduino IDE.

+### Method: ESP Flasher Tool

+- There are two softwares you can use for this [NodeMCU-Flasher](https://github.com/nodemcu/nodemcu-flasher) and [Spacehuhn's ESPWebTool](https://esp.huhn.me) (Recommended).
+- Choose your sofware of choice.
+- Click on connect button and select the COM port of your ESP8266 dev board for <u>ESPWebTool</u> or just select the COM port of your board from the drop down list on the <u>NodeMCU-Flasher</u>.
+- Download the latest bin file from [here](https://github.com/TriDEntApollO/ESP8266_WiFi_Analyzer/releases/tag/v0.2.2).
+- Select offset <u>0x00000</u> and upload the <u>bin</u> file to the selected offset.
+- Click the Flash/Program button and wait for few mins to finish uploading the firmware.

+### Method: Arduino IDE

+- Install Arduino IDE from [here](https://www.arduino.cc/en/software).
+- Install Required Board manager:
+  - Open Arduino IDE and open Preferences (Click on File -> Preferences)
+  - Copy and paste this URL in the <u>Aditional boards manager URLs section</u> http://arduino.esp8266.com/stable/package_esp8266com_index.json
+  - Restart Arduino IDE.
+  - Go to board manager and search for [esp8266](https://github.com/esp8266/Arduino) by ESP8266 Community and install it.
+- Install required libraries:
+  - Go to library manager.
+  - Search for [Adafruit ST7735](https://github.com/adafruit/Adafruit-ST7735-Library) and install it.
+  - Search for [Adafruit ILI9341](https://github.com/adafruit/Adafruit_ILI9341) and install it.
+- From the dropdown menu at the top right side of the screen belo the title bar Select your ESP8266 dev baord and COM port (modify these seetings form the Tools section in the title bar).
+- Click on upload (The Arrow button at the top right corner of the screen) and wait for it to finish.

 ## Please find more details at instructables